Zylann/SnowfeetFramework/README.md

 Notes
 -----

+- Undocumented/uncommented elements are either likely to change in the future, may be explicit enough, or simply not done yet.

+- Some "3D" stuff may be implemented in the future to ease things like the use of normal maps, lighting or scrolling effects, but this stays a 2D engine, and is not aimed at rendering complex 3D models (better use a 3D engine, then !).
+Discussion is open for the far future, but this is what I think at the moment.

-I'm also involved into the NinjaSDK, an open-source 2D game engine.
+- I'm also involved into the NinjaSDK, an open-source 2D game framework.
 Take a look ! http://ninjasdk.freeforall.fr/